Say Cheese: 10 More Locations for Great Memphis Photo Shoots

 Not to brag, but on any given weekend, the original ILM mural (there’s a newer one at Crosstown) is the site of hundreds of pics taken by locals and tourists alike.
 It’s a must for any Memphian or visitor, and while you’re there, be sure to get a shot with the Cooper-Young railway trestle art in the background.

 Bonus Round: Slated to open in Fall of 2017, the Grand Carousel at the Children’s Museum of Memphis will be a fun photo opportunity for folks of all ages.
-The Main Street trolleys should be up and running again in the next few months, offering another cool, totally Memphis background for some memorable pics.
+The Main Street trolleys started running on April 30, offering another cool, totally Memphis background for some memorable pics.

 About The Contributor